MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-delete-reorder.md

 When you delete a label that has been applied to documents and emails, and then publish the Azure Information Protection policy, that label will be automatically removed from these documents or emails when they are next opened by the Azure Information Protection client.

-Instead of deleting a label, you might simply want to disable it if you want to keep the label but prevent it from displaying in the Information Protection bar.
+Instead of deleting a label, consider whether to disable it, instead.
+When you disable a label that has been applied to documents and emails, the applied label will not be removed from these documents and emails but it no longer displays as a label that users can select on the Information Protection bar.
+Disabling a label also lets you keep the original configuration for when you might want users to select the label at a later time, when you simply re-enable it.

 Order the labels so that users see them in a logical progression in the Information Protection bar.
 For example, order the labels in increasing sensitivity so that users see the least sensitive label first and the most sensitive label last.
 The [default policy](configure-policy-default.md) uses this configuration.